v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0701-Connecting AD DS and Azure AD.md

     it is sourced from the local Active Directory.
 Close the Managers window and close the Groups window.

-7. Leave the Azure portal open on LON-DC1 for the next lab.
+7. Leave the Azure Active Directory portal open on LON-DC1 for the next lab.

 **END OF LAB**